jrmeyerhofer/LITA2017/Lesson_6/README.md

 rst824713975
 xyz582528202
 ```
-4. Click on Tools menu and choose Script Editor.
+4. Click on the Tools menu and choose Script Editor.
 5. Copy in this code overwriting everything that is there:
 ```javascript
 function callImageSearch() {